Minimalism is having a moment in web design.

 - Bold typography – utilize a large and understandable font for visual interest while conveying a clear message.

 - Large image background – use the site background as a canvas to make it look simultaneously spacious and visually appealing.
+Just remember that when you use an image, credit the owner or photographer.

-- White space/negative space – focus on the essentials of your website; avoid potential distractions by including empty space in your design.
+- White space – focus on the essentials of your website; avoid potential distractions by including empty space in your design.

 - Hidden global navigation – avoid cluttering your site with menus by hiding them inside a global navigation button.